 I was born in Birmingham AL, and have studied painting at Pratt Institute and sciences at New York University.
 As an artist I became interested in the nature of embodiment, which led me to combine aesthetics, political philosophy, and philosophy of science and medicine in my research.
 In August 2020 I completed my MA in Philosophy at Western and matriculated into medical school at the University of Minnesota.

-As an application of aesthetics to medical practice, this past year (2018) I submitted a Fulbright grant proposal to study with Dr. Urban Wiesing at the University of Tübingen and respond to several questions he presented in a paper about aspects of medicine as an “art.”
+As an application of aesthetics to medical practice, I submitted a Fulbright grant proposal in 2018 to study with Dr. Urban Wiesing at the University of Tübingen and respond to several questions he presented in a paper about aspects of medicine as an “art.”
 In my research I continue to find ways to investigate these questions, and to bring attention to aesthetics in the context of applied science and medicine.

 Blair, Z. (2018, October) Developing American Attitudes on Mental Health and Violence.
 NYU Medical Dialogue Review, Volume 13, Issue 1.

 Blair, Z. (2018, May) The Action Potential of Santiago Ramón y Cajál.
 NYU Medical Dialogue Review, Volume 12, Issue 2, 51-55.

 Fall 2019-Spring 2020, TBA in Department of Philosophy, University of Western Ontario (Graduate teaching assistant)